-Whenever it snows for the first time in a year I always think of two things.
+According to weather reports, which are never wrong, Batesville is due for some snowfall starting as early as today.
+Lord willing, everyone will get where they’re going and be safely nestled in when (if) it starts.
+There’s nothing quite like a snowfall.
+Whenever it happens, I always think of two things.
 First is the Carpenter’s song, The First Snowfall, and second is what Isaiah wrote in the opening of his massive work:

 Come now, and let us reason together, saith the LORD: